bootdotdev/curriculum/README.md

 ### Where is the HTML, CSS & React?

-**This is not a front-end program.** That said, we've had front-end engineers who still complete the courses and projects for the computer science content.
+**This is not a front-end program.** That said, we've had front-end engineers who still complete the courses and projects for the sake of learning the computer science content.
 However, we have no immediate plans for front-end technologies in this curriculum.

 ### Can I skip ahead?